tetherscript/ComfyParamVisualizer/README.md

 In a perfect world with infinite GPU speed, we could adjust parameters and instantly see the resulting image.
 But alas, no infinite GPU.

-> [!WARNING]
+> [!SECURITY WARNING]
 > Review the content of the python scripts so you are comfortable with running them in your environment.
-You can create new scripts from scratch with the included ChatGPT prompts, and tweak them to suit your needs.
+You can always create new scripts from scratch with the included ChatGPT prompts, and tweak them to suit your needs.

 ## A Solution